charlietw/budget-infra/README.md

 ## Description

 This repository contains two directories - `budget` and `ansible`. `budget` is a Terraform stack describing the infrastructure underpinning the budget application, and `ansible` contains the inventories and playbooks which act on the main EC2 instance created by Terraform.

-The playbook and inventory are generated dynamically.
+The ansible playbooks and inventory are generated dynamically in the `files.tf` file, which uses templates found in the `budget/templates` directory.

 ## Usage